amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 in unevaluated operand expressions and should generally return a piece of Scheme code that the macro is equivalent to.

-### Promises and Streams
+### Promises

 Promises represent the delayed evaluation of an expression in an environment.
 They can be constructed by passing an expression into the `delay` special form.
 The evaluation of a promise can be forced by passing it into the `force` built-in.
 The expression of a promise will only ever be evaluated once.
 The first call of `force` will store the result, which will be immediately returned on subsequent calls of `force` on the same promise.

-A promise must contain a pair or nil since it is used as the `cdr` of a stream.
-If it is found to contain something else when forced, `force` will error.
 If `force` errors for any reason, the promise remains unforced.

 For example